tcgilbert/think-ewe/README.md

 # Think Ewe - social network for readers

-Yes... this is goodreads Lite.
+Yes... this is goodreads lite.
 Nevertheless, I choose this project becuase I could offer one thing other book websites don't: a three star rating system.
 No more ambiguity; 1-star is a good book, 2-stars is a great book, and 3-stars is an exceptional book.

 Anyways...
 Click here to check it out! <a href="https://think-ewe.herokuapp.com/">Think Ewe</a>